LiaPlayground/e-Learning-2019/README.md

 # Liascript: A Domain-Specific-Language for Interactive Online Courses

 LiaScript is an attempt to enable everyone to create free and interactive online courses, without the need of being an experienced programmer.
-Instead it aims to bring both parties, software- and course-developers, closer together by introducing Open-Source techniques into the Open-courSe development process.
+Instead, it aims to bring both parties, software- and course-developers, closer together by introducing Open-Source techniques into the Open-courSe development process.
-LiaScript was designed to be compatible to Common-Markdown, but it introduces lots of language extensions that deal with quizzes, suveys, ASCII-art, text2speech, animations, online programming, the integration of JavaScript, etc. as well as its own Macro-System that simplifies tedious and repetitive tasks.
+LiaScript was designed to be compatible to Common-Markdown, but it introduces lots of language extensions that deal with quizzes, surveys, ASCII-art, text2speech, animations, online programming, the integration of JavaScript, etc. as well as its own macro-system that simplifies tedious and repetitive tasks.
 It comes along with its own Just-In-Time compiler that runs in the Browser and therefor does not require additional tooling.

 ## 1. Introduction

+                             --{{0}}--
 LiaScript was initially developed within the _"Industrial eLab-Project [^1]"_, which aims to make university hardware and laboratories accessible via the Internet.
 But, we soon realized that only by giving remote access to these